New Technologies and Stock Returns

 Date Written: December 11, 2022

-Investments in emerging technologies, such as quantum computing, are risky.
-This paper examines whether investing in stocks of companies with high exposure to new technologies leads to potentially high returns.
-I collect all U.S. patent publications publicized between 1976 and 2021 and their first-and second-hop neighbor patents in their citation network.
-I use textual information and the information on the citation network to detect tech clusters experiencing high growth of new patents.
-A size-adjusted value-weighted portfolio is created by buying firms with high exposure to new technology and selling firms with low exposure (new-minus-old factor, NMO).
-The portfolio generates 7.4% annual returns and 5.7% to 14.7% annualized alphas depending on different factor models.
-In the Fama and MacBeth (1973) regressions of monthly excess returns, the exposure to new technology has a positive, statistically significant loading.
-I further show that the results are driven by risk-return trade-off.
+This paper examines whether investing in stocks of companies with high exposure to new technologies leads to potentially high returns due to associated uncertainty.
+I collect all U.S. patent publications from 1976 to 2021 and all patents that cite or are cited by these publications.
+Using textual information and citation network data, I identify tech clusters experiencing rapid growth in new patents.
+A size-adjusted value-weighted portfolio is created by buying stocks of firms with high exposure to new technology and selling stocks of firms with low exposure (new-minus-old factor, NMO).
+The portfolio generates 7.4\% annual returns and 5.7\% to 14.7\% annualized alphas, depending on the factor model used.
+I further demonstrate that the results are driven by the risk-return trade-off.

 Keywords: New Technology, Portfolio Analysis